-Technology evolves and changes rapidly; as such Cardinal Newman School will review this policy at least annually.
-The policy will be revised following any national or local policy updates or developments.
+Technology and risks and harms related to it evolve and changes rapidly; as such Cardinal Newman School will review this policy at least annually.
+The policy will be revised following any national or local policy updates or developments, local concerns and /or any changes to our technical infrastructure.

-We will regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied.
+We will ensure there are appropriate filters and monitoring systems in place and regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied.
+Any issues identified will be incorporated into our action planning.